darrenldl/docfd/README.md

 #### Handling a large collection of files

-In this case, the default cache size limit might not be enough
+In this case, the default cache soft limit might not be enough or you might want to keep a stable cache for this collection of files

 The following script template may be handy in this situation to create the collection specific cache